stvceyvd/Cyclistic/README.md

 ![fc1a20e8-ef2b-4b8e-af53-79826db4c343](https://user-images.githubusercontent.com/109622742/197674610-76018608-84a5-4588-9766-a529c7c463f2.png)

 ## Insights:
-- Members ride more on weekdays (mainly for commutes during rush hour), compared to casual riders.
-- Casual riders use the bike-sharing service more on weekends (mainly for leisure).
+- Members ride more on weekdays (mainly for commutes during rush hour) and casual riders ride more on the weekends (mainly for leisure).
-- Although members ride more overall, casual riders travel nearly 50% longer than member riders.
+- Although members ride more overall (higher ride count), casual riders travel nearly 50% longer in terms of duration compared to member riders.
 - For both casual and member riders, travel peak time is around 4:30-6:30 PM.
 However, we see that there are more casual rides around that time.
-- Bike-sharing service is more popular in the Spring/Summer/Fall season (April-October) than in the Winter season (November-March).
+- Bike-sharing service is more popular in the warmer season/months (April-October) than in the colder season/months (November-March).

 ## Recommendations:
 - Run a promotion/sale for annual memberships at the beginning of the surge (April) to entice casual members to upgrade their plan for the summer.